CS203-G1/documentation/docs/architecture/cloud.md

 Why not Lambda, why Fargate?
 You may ask.
 It's because we need to develop Spring Boot projects and dockerize them for this module.
 That's why.
 Jokes aside, we speculate that this software will be used consistently during day time - especially office hours.
 Lambda is more commonly used when the workload is not as consistent and is more burstable / unpredictable.

 ### AWS Lambda for Auto Scheduler and Approval Functions
 Now why are we using Lambda for Approvals?
 Approving requests like Vaccination verification, leave request and etc are a very one-off thing.
 We think it is an overkill to have a Fargate instance just for this functionality.
 For Auto Scheduler, it runs only once in a while (every week or every 2 weeks).
 In other words, its a time-driven function.
-Similarly, we do not require a
+Similarly, we do not require a container as a service just for this simple function.

 ### AWS Relational Database Service
 RDS is used for both staging and production databases.
 For staging, it reduces the need for the Front End team to run all 3 databases and all 3 services on their local machine just to be able to integrate with the backend services.
 FYI, the Front End engineer still uses Intel Chip 🤷‍♂️.
 Backend engineers do not need to run migration on their local databases too.